InnovativeCoder/Object_detect/README.md

 # Object_detect
-A react app to detect object using Mobilenet as the Transfer Learning model.
+A flutter cross platform app to detect object using Mobilenet as the Transfer Learning model.

 To run the Model -
 ```